|►||Talk to an Adviser|

 The Canadian Studies Center, along with the Center for Canadian and American Studies at Western Washington University, comprises one of two federally-funded National Resource Centers for the study of Canada in the United States.
 In support of the research and teaching interests of faculty, staff and students at the University of Washington, the University Libraries hold one of the largest collections of Canadian materials in North America.
 In overall comprehensiveness the Library system ranks twelfth in all of North America.
 Students who desire practical experience outside the classroom can choose from a growing list of internships with business, government and non-profit organizations involved in transactions that affect Canadians and cross-border issues.

-Any undergraduate admitted for study as a matriculated student in the College of Arts and Sciences may declare Canadian Studies as a major and work for the B.A. degree.
+Any undergraduate admitted for study as a matriculated student in the College of Arts and Sciences may declare Canadian Studies as a major or a minor and work for the B.A. degree.

 Students whose principal interest is Canada may earn a Bachelor of Arts degree in Canadian Studies.
 They must successfully complete requirements in international affairs, economics, and language (French) as well as the area requirements of the program and the College of Arts and Sciences.